Dear UD Community,

 Accommodations for high-risk individuals:

-Daily health monitoring: All members of the University community are encouraged to monitor their health condition every day by evaluating whether they have COVID-19 symptoms, such as those recognized by the CDC:
+Daily health monitoring: Daily health monitoring: All members of the University community are encouraged to monitor their health condition every day by evaluating whether they have COVID-19 symptoms, such as those recognized by the CDC:

 The University will provide no-touch thermometers in dormitories and in the Student Health Center.
-The University requests that all students bring a personal thermometer with them to campus.

-Water fountains: Drinking fountaints have been changed on campus so that you can no longer drink from the fountain but can still fill up your water bottle.
+Water fountains: Drinking fountains have been changed on campus so that you can no longer drink from the fountain but can fill up your water bottle.
 Students, faculty and staff are encouraged to bring their own water in reusable bottles to minimize the use of water dispensers, minimize waste, and stay hydrated.

 Hand-washing: All members of the UD community are encouraged to wash their hands under running water whenever possible for at least 20 seconds.